ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Other additional parameters can be included if necessary, as defined in
 {{I-D.ietf-ace-oauth-authz}}.

 It must be noted that for pub-sub brokers, the scope represents pub-sub topics i.e., the application group.
-For Broker authorisation, the AIF-MQTT data model described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}.

 On the other hand, for the KDC, the scope represents the security group.
 If there is a one-to-one mapping between the application group and the security group, the client uses the same scope for both requests.
 If there is not a one-to-one mapping, the correct policies regarding both sets of scopes MUST be available to the AS.

 The 'scope' parameter used for the KDC follows the AIF format, and is encoded as follows, where 'gname' is treated as topic identifier or filter.

 ~~~~~~~~~~~
    gname = tstr